Windows and Utility Controls

 DevExpress Splash Screens allow you to display a splash screen to inform users of the state of your application during the initial load.
-When adding DXSplashScreen to your project, a XAML file containing the default splash screen is generated.
+When you add a splash screen to your project, a XAML file containing the default splash screen is generated.
 You can fully customize this XAML file to create a custom splash screen according to your requirements.

 Although splash screens can be opened and closed automatically on window loading, you can also manually invoke or hide these screens as required.

-The LoadingDecorator is a convenient tool for displaying long-loading content.
+The LoadingDecorator is a convenient tool for displaying slow-loading content.
 Technically, this is a content container that wraps any content and displays a loading indicator while this content is loading.
-It features built-in animation effects, rich loading indicator customization capabilities and four owner lock modes that lock a parent window while the content is loading.
+It features built-in animation effects, rich loading indicator customization capabilities, and four owner lock modes that lock the parent window while the content is loading.